 Before beginning his tenure at Quinnipiac in 2006, Fairbrother earned a Master’s degree in Recreation and Sports Science from Ohio University, where he worked for a year as a graduate assistant athletic trainer, focusing his efforts on the football, women’s lacrosse and track and field teams.
 Fairbrother also has experience working with the football program at Harvard University.

 Fairbrother did his undergraduate work at Northeastern University, completing his Bachelor’s degree in Athletic Training in 2005.
 In addition to his athletic training credentials, Fairbrother, a 34–year-old native of Littleton, NH, is a certified strength and conditioning specialist and a Basic Life Support Instructor for the American Heart Association.
 He holds membership in both the National Athletic Trainers Association and the National Strength and Conditioning Association.

 Fairbrother and his wife Katyann make their home in Middletown, CT.

 Assistant Athletic Trainer

-Wolf Pack assistant athletic trainer Kevin Gazzale is a new addition to the Wolf Pack staff for the 2016-17 season.
+Wolf Pack assistant athletic trainer Kevin Gazzale joined the Wolf Pack staff for prior to the 2016-17 season.